cristianANV/You-Don-t-Know-JS---Espa-ol/scope & closures/ch1.md

 ((But, nevertheless, the JavaScript engine performs many of the same steps, albeit in more sophisticated ways than we may commonly be aware, of any traditional language-compiler.))

-En un proceso de compilación tradicional, un trozo de código fuente, su programa, será sometido a 3 típicos pasos *antes* de su ejecución, aquellos que más o menos llamamos "compilación":
+En un proceso de compilación tradicional, un trozo de código fuente, su programa, será sometido a 3 pasos típicos *antes* de su ejecución, aquellos que más o menos llamamos "compilación":

 ((In a traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps *before* it is executed, roughly called "compilation":))

 1. **Tokenización/Análisis Léxico:** Dividir una cadena de caracteres en trozos significativos (para el lenguaje), llamados *tokens* o símbolos.
 Por ejemplo, considera el programa `var a = 2`.
-Este programa puede ser dividio en los siguientes *tokens*: `var`, `a`, `=`, `2` y `;`.
+Este programa puede ser dividido en los siguientes *tokens*: `var`, `a`, `=`, `2` y `;`.
 Los espacios en blanco puede o no ser considerados como *tokens* dependiendo de si son significativos o no.

 ((breaking up a string of characters into meaningful (to the language) chunks, called tokens.
 For instance, consider the program: `var a = 2;`.
 This program would likely be broken up into the following tokens: `var`, `a`, `=`, `2`, and `;`.
 Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.))